Germicidal action of UVC radiation

-When designing, building or installing a UV light two key questions must be answered first:
+When designing, building or installing a UVC light two key questions must be answered first:

 "How much irradiance is needed?"

 The answers can be found in the many studies that show the effectiveness of UVC light in disinfection or sterilization.
 While there is no shortage of studies, there is a very high variance of the results, which presents a challenge.

 We will present our recommendations by analyzing the results of 413 reasearch papers, as found in the compilation "Fluence (UV Dose) Required for up to 99% disinfection from Viruses, Bacteria, Protozoa and Algae" that can be downloaded at the links below:

 The research studies present the fluence required to achieve a log reduction from 1 to 5, for different types of UV sources.